danilopatrial/py-sha/readme.txt

-This repository contains a naïve, educational implementation of the Secure Hash Standard (NIST FIPS 180‑4) written entirely in Python
+This repository contains a naive, educational implementation of the Secure Hash Standard (NIST FIPS 180‑4) written entirely in Python

 Important:
 This code is not optimized for speed or constant‑time execution.
 Do not use it in production where cryptographic security matters.
 It is intended for learning, testing, and comparison with Python’s standard hashlib.